bocadilloproject/bocadillo/docs/getting-started/quickstart.md

 4. The `index()` function is a **view** — it takes a request and a response as arguments, and mutates the response as required (here, setting a `text` to be sent with it).
 This pattern is borrowed from [Falcon].
 5. The last lines run the application server when the file is run as a script.

 You can save this script somewhere, for example in a `hello.py` file.
-Another good choice would have been `api.py`.

-To run your application, just run the application script:
+To run your application, run the application script itself:

 ```bash
 python hello.py